Aging & Health A to Z

 If you have heart failure, you may experience urinary symptoms such as:

-- urgency (a sudden strong urge to urinate because of an overactive bladder)
+- urgency (a sudden strong urge to urinate)

-More than half of all people with heart failure—both men and women—have problems with urinary incontinence.
+More than half of all older adults with heart failure have problems with urinary incontinence.

 Fluids tend to build up in your body when you have heart failure.
 Your bladder may fill up quickly and excessively.
-Also, your doctor will probably prescribe diuretic medicines (water pills) and other medications to help your body get rid of the excess fluid.
+Your healthcare provider will probably prescribe diuretic medicines (known as “water pills”) and other medications to help your body get rid of the excess fluid.
 These fast-acting medications stimulate your kidneys even more and will probably make you urinate more often.
 They may produce urgency and frequent night-time urination.

 Renal Insufficiency and Heart Failure

-One of the common conditions that occurs along with heart failure is renal (kidney) insufficiency—a situation in which your kidneys are not able to filter your blood as well as before.
+One of the common conditions that occurs along with heart failure is renal (kidney) insufficiency.
+This is a situation where your kidneys are not able to filter your blood in comparison to normal kidneys.

-Healthcare professionals are still not sure if renal insufficiency causes heart failure or heart failure causes renal insufficiency.
-But, they do know that impaired kidney function can cause your health to deteriorate and puts more of a strain on your heart.
-Your healthcare professional will measure your kidney function with other blood and urine tests.
+Renal insufficiency can contribute to heart failure getting worse.
+Or heart failure itself can lead to renal insufficiency.
+Impaired kidney function can cause your health to worsen and this also puts more of a strain on your heart.
+Your healthcare provider will measure your kidney function with other blood and urine tests.

 Depression and Heart Failure

 If you have chronic heart failure, there is a serious risk that you will suffer from depression at some point.
-This type of severe depression is more than the normal, temporary feeling of sadness that all patients experience from time to time.
+This type of severe depression is more serious than the normal, temporary feeling of sadness that all people experience from time to time.
 The older you are, and the worse your heart failure symptoms get, the greater the chance that you will become seriously depressed.
 Although estimates vary, researchers now believe that about one-third of heart failure patients suffer from clinical depression sometime during their illness.
-There are many reasons for depression to occur, so being aware of your risk can help you keep from slipping into a depression or reduce its severity if you are already depressed.
+There are many reasons for depression to occur.
+So being aware of your risk can help you keep from slipping into a depression.
+It can also help reduce its severity if you are already depressed.

-Frequent causes for a depressed mood in individuals with heart failure include:
+Frequent causes for depression in people with heart failure include:

 - fatigue (being too tired to enjoy your usual activities or to exercise)